AlansCodeLog/blender-debugger-for-vscode/README.md

 Now it can:

 - Auto-detect where python is and auto set the path to ptvsd if installed.
+- Warn you if you installed the wrong ptvsd version (for VS Code, for Visual Studio it should still work)
 - Tell you when the debugger has actually attached.

 ![Image Showing VS Code side by side with Blender paused at a breakpoint.
 In the console, a "Debugger is Attached" Statement is printed.](./Example.png)